-- If you have attended multiple schools (including US accredited schools) then a transcript is required from each institution.
+- If you have attended more than one high school (including US accredited schools) then a transcript is required for each school.

 - If you transferred your foreign credits to a US school then only the US transcript is needed.

-- If your educational system includes O-levels and A-levels then the completed O-level results and projected A-level results must be received by the deadline.
+- If your school includes IGCSE/GCSE and A-levels then you must provide your projected A-levels and AS-levels by the deadline.

 - Texas A&M SAT code is 6003 and ACT code is 4198.

-- The highest composite or total score from a single test date will be considered for admission.
+- Your highest total score from a single test date will be considered for admission.